arcalot/arcaflow-container-toolkit/README.md

 <div align="center">

-Arcaflow Container Toolkit is a tool to automatically test, build, and publish Arcaflow plugins to Quay.
+Arcaflow Container Toolkit is a tool used to automatically test, build, and publish Arcaflow plugins to Quay.

 </div>